JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 This will usually come up in the "pre-interview" or "pre-screen", which is right at the beginning of the interview process.
 That's why it's such a sneaky question!
 It's a salary negotiation tactic disguised as a gatekeeper-type interview question.

 So when you hear the salary expectations question, you'll be thinking "What do I need to say to get to my next interview?
-They asked for my current and expected salary, so I'll tell them that to move on."
+They asked for my current salary and expected salary, so I'll tell them that to move on."

 Here's what that question usually looks like: